SemanticMediaWiki/SemanticExtraSpecialProperties/README.md

 php maintenance/update.php --quick
 ```

-from your wikis base directory after setting this parameter for the required tables to be created.
+from your wiki's base directory after setting this parameter for the required tables to be created.
 Additionally run

 ```
 php extensions/SemanticMediaWiki/maintenance/SMW_refreshData.php -v -d 50